jeromelebel/MongoHub-Mac/README.markdown

 - mongo-c-driver 1.1.4
 - Adding a menu "Add Connection With URL…" [issue #108](https://github.com/jeromelebel/MongoHub-Mac/issues/108)
 - Making sure all menu items are disabled when they should not be used
+- Issue to get the document count in the aggregation result

 **Beta**